Al0den/notion.nvim/README.md

 ## How to use

 By default, the plugin simply wont do anything.
-Call the `:NotionSetup` function to initialise the plugin and enable it's features.
+Call the `:Notion setup` function to initialise the plugin and enable it's features.

 You will need your [Notion integration key](https://developers.notion.com), and have setup the integration to access the specific pages/databases you want to display inside of Neovim.